rranelli/rranelli.github.io/_drafts/write-your-own-password-manager.md

 # => OVv5FQi5maQlgrAfJtn8E+rldsGNgfazrbF/HLX4WvskwHpmm8wiPuxIRq96Edy+
 ```

 And that's it.
-We have covered all of the features we listed in less than 40
+We have covered all the features we listed in less than 40
 lines of shell script.
 We were able to do this because `gpg-agent` did all
 the heavy lifting for us.